Caste discrimination in the United States: Psychosocial toll

+Discrimination issues

-Discrimination in the workplace
+Discrimination issues in the workplace

 The existence of caste discrimination in the US tech sector was acknowledged by group of Dalit female engineers from Microsoft, Google, Apple and other tech companies.

-The Ambedkar King Study Circle (AKSC), a US based activists group, along with 15 other organizations intervened to send an appeal to top American companies including Google, Apple, Microsoft demanding that the CEOs intervene immediately to address the issue of caste discrimination.
+Ambedkar King Study Circle (AKSC), a US based activists group, along with 15 other organizations sent an appeal to top American companies including Google, Apple, Microsoft demanding that the CEOs intervene immediately to address the issue of caste discrimination.
 The AKSC wanted the companies to bring in caste sensitivity training similar to the gender, race, sexuality training practices.
 AKSC emphasized the fair and equal opportunity recruitment, retention and appraisal policies.

-In May 2021, the Federal Bureau of Investigation raided Akshardham in Robbinsville Township, New Jersey to investigate forced labor of lower caste Indian workers.
+In May 2021, the Federal Bureau of Investigation raided Akshardham in Robbinsville Township, New Jersey to investigate slavery and forced labor of lower caste Indian workers.
 The workers were brought on religious visa and the FBI removed about 90 workers from the site.

-In April 2022, Google cancelled a planned talk by Thenmozhi Soundararajan as part of its Diversity Equity Inclusivity programme.
-It was allegedly done under pressure from pro-Hindu groups within the company, who claimed that their "lives were at risk by the discussion of caste equity".
-They also claimed that caste equity was a form of reverse discrimination against the upper castes.
-The senior Google employee who invited Soundararajan is said to have been slapped with punitive action and resigned.
+In April 2022, Google cancelled a planned talk by Thenmozhi Soundararajan as part of its Diversity Equity and Inclusivity programme.
+It was allegedly done under pressure from employees, accusing her of being Hinduphobic and anti-Hindu.
+Some felt their lives would be endangered if the talk went ahead.
+Rather than bringing their community together, it caused division and rancor, according to the Google spokesperson.
+The senior Google manager who invited Soundararajan resigned over the incident.